 The following is a general summary of information gathered over my years of practice in Parry Sound, dealing with the sale, gifting, of devising by Will of Georgian Bay, Lake Rosseau and Lake Muskoka recreational properties .
 It is meant to get a family thinking of specifics, and to touch on the most foreseeable of questions, when the topic of what to do with the (shockingly valuable) cottage arises.

 Assume you wish to transfer title to the cottage.
 The following are issues raised when gifting or selling cottage real estate in Ontario.
-If the owners are non-residents, or unable, or are residents but advised not to, claim the cottage as a principal residence, there is no way to avoid Canadian income tax.
+If the owners are non-residents, or unable claim the cottage as a principal residence, or don’t wish claim it as the principal residence, there is no way to avoid Canadian income tax.

 If you are a non-resident, any method of proceeding you select will also have its own entirely separate and not necessarily compatible tax implications in your home jurisdiction, and you should be cautious to dovetail the situation there with what is happening here to ensure there are no surprises.
 “Residency” means residency for income tax purposes, and not citizenship.

 One half the gain in value of the cottage since ownership was acquired is added to the owner’s regular taxable income in Canada in the year in which the cottage is sold, gifted, or passed by Will.
 Since the highest marginal rates in Canada are about 46%, as a rule of thumb the tax is treated for discussion purposes as being 50% of the 50% brought into income, or 25% of the total gain.

 Canadian residents will disclose the transaction, and pay the tax, when filing the return covering the tax year in which the transaction occurs.

 Exactly the same final tax is paid as a resident, but for a non-resident the procedure is substantially more complex.